Kazakhstan–South Korea relations: Modern relations

 South Korea and Kazakhstan formally established diplomatic relations in January 1992.
 Soon thereafter South Korea opened its embassy in Almaty, and in 1996 Kazakhstan opened its embassy in Seoul.

 Kazakhstani president Nursultan Nazarbayev has made five official visits to South Korea, in 1995, 2003, 2010, 2012, 2016.
+The first state visit of the President of Kazakhstan, Nursultan Nazarbayev, to South Korea took place from 12 to 14 November 2003.
+During the meeting between the two presidents, issues related to deepening bilateral cooperation were discussed, and an agreement was reached to elevate relations to a new level of strategic partnership.
+During the visit, Nursultan Nazarbayev was awarded the title of Honorary Citizen of Seoul.

 In 2004, South Korean president Roh Moo Hyun visited Kazakhstan.
 His successor, Lee Myung-bak, visited Kazakhstan in 2009.
 President Park Geun-hye visited Kazakhstan in 2014 where she and President Nazarbayev agreed to strengthen economic and investment cooperation and technology exchange.
 President Moon Jae-In visited Kazakhstan in 2019.

 Kazakhstan President Kassym-Jomart Tokayev paid a state visit to S. Korea on 16-17 of August, 2021, and has become first foreign leader to visit South Korea amid pandemic.
 Low-level officials, including ministers and mayors, make regular visits between the two countries.

 South Korea President Yoon Suk Yeol paid a state visit to Kazakhstan on 11-13 of June, 2024, upgrading strategic partnership between the 2 states.